 Spring beckons in Acadiana with the re-awakening of the natural world: the colorful palettes of burgeoning gardens, the energizing warmth of lengthening days, and the serenades of birdsong from every tree.
 Spring is one of the best times to take a swamp tour, paddle along a bayou, go on a cycling adventure, hike wooded trails, or take a leisurely drive to ogle a profusion of azaleas and other blossoms.
 Here are a few suggestions to entice you outdoors.

 Approximately 20 miles of Lafayette, LA city streets are lined with azaleas that adorn beautiful homes and historical sites.
 Some of the bushes of gigantic proportions are over 50-years-old.
 In Lafayette, LA, the predominant variety is the Formosa, christened the “General Lafayette, LA,” which blooms in colors of lavender and fuchsia.
-Every year throughout March, the Azalea Trail is on full display and there's not better way to take in all their beauty than with a Trolley Ride hosted by the Azalea Trail Historic Society taking place March 4, 11 & 25, 2023.
+Every year in the spring, the Azalea Trail is on full display and there's not better way to take in all their beauty than with a Trolley Ride hosted by the Azalea Trail Historic Society.
+Looking to visit the Lafayette Azalea Trail?
+Check out the map below and click here for the Bloom Watch to see if the azaleas are in season.

 In South Louisiana, live oaks are history, heritage, and heirlooms all rolled into one.
 Beginning with just 43 inductee oaks in 1934, the Live Oak Society’s roster of member oaks now counts more than 8,300 registered trees across 14 southeastern U.S. states.
 In the Lafayette area, there were 12 oaks among the original 43 charter members.
 Today, more than a thousand oaks in the Lafayette area are listed on the society’s registry.